 AI analyzes successful interfaces and suggests layouts, colors, and user flows based on industry trends.

-AI-driven applications can evolve dynamically, learning from user behavior to improve over time.
+AI-driven applications tool can evolve dynamically, learning from user behavior to improve over time.

 As AI advances, automated coding and application building will become more common.